Congratulations! You've received an award. What to do next:

 SUB-AGREEMENTS (sometimes called subcontracts, subawards):

-The original agreement will be retained in the Office of Sponsored Programs where invoices will be received and approved.
-The PI will be asked to review the invoices and notify OSP to process them for payment through University channels.
+The original agreement will be retained in the Sponsored Programs and Research Compliance office where invoices will be received and approved.
+The PI will be asked to review the invoices and notify SPARC to process them for payment through University channels.
 The PI is responsible for authorizing a requisition to encumber the funds.

-Due to legal restrictions on agreements and subcontracts, it is critical that the PI work closely with OSP in this area.
+Due to legal restrictions on agreements and subcontracts, it is critical that the PI work closely with SPARC in this area.